rehive/docs-portal/content/building/conversions/generate-a-quote.md

 2. The Rehive Conversion extension sends a `conversion.quote` webhook to the custom integration.
 3. The custom integration verifies the secret sent in the headers and then:
     - Fetches applicable quote information (via the source of your choice).
-    - If needed, perform any actions needed to ensure the funds/liquidity is available.
+    - If needed, performs any actions needed to ensure the funds/liquidity is available.
-    - Return the quote to the Rehive conversion extension in the response.
+    - Returns a quote to the Rehive conversion extension in the response.
 4. The Conversion extension uses the webhook response data to construct a conversion that gets returned to the user for approval.
 5. The user approves the quote and processing proceeds to [conversion execution](/building/conversions/execute-a-conversion/).